-All uncertainties in the assessment and assumptions made should be clearly stated.
 Where possible, information provided in the EIS should be clear, logical, objective and concise, so that non-technical persons may easily understand it.
 Where appropriate, text should be supported by maps and diagrams.
 Factual information contained in the document should be referenced wherever possible.
 Where applicable, aerial photography and/or digital information (e.g. of Project sites, corridors etc) should be presented.

-The terms "describe", "detail" and "discuss" should be taken to include both quantitative and qualitative matters as practicable and meaningful.
+The terms "detail" and "discuss" should be taken to include both quantitative and qualitative matters as practicable and meaningful.
 Similarly, adverse and beneficial effects should be presented in quantitative and/or qualitative terms as appropriate.
-Should TSL require any information in the EIS to remain confidential, this should be clearly indicated, and separate information should be prepared on these matters.
+Should QR require any information in the EIS to remain confidential, this should be clearly indicated, and separate information should be prepared on these matters.

-Within this TOR the term "Project" includes all activities undertaken on lands covered by the proposed works and any right-of-way (ROW) necessary for construction purposes and supporting project infrastructure.
+Within this TOR the term "Project" includes all activities undertaken on lands covered by the proposed rail corridor, any right-of-way (ROW) necessary for construction purposes and supporting project infrastructure.